molotovsingh/domaintocompanylegalname/recommendations/cleaning-stage-technical-implementation.md

     }
   }

-  private getMultiEntityPrompt(): string {
+  private getMultiEntityPrompt(jurisdictionContext?: JurisdictionContext): string {
-    return `You are analyzing a website to identify ALL legal entities associated with this domain.
+    const basePrompt = `You are analyzing a website to identify ALL legal entities associated with this domain.

 CRITICAL: One domain often represents multiple valid entities.
-Do not try to pick just one "correct" answer.
+Do not try to pick just one "correct" answer.`;

+    const jurisdictionRules = jurisdictionContext ? `

+JURISDICTION CONTEXT:
+- Primary jurisdiction detected: ${jurisdictionContext.primaryJurisdiction}
+- All detected jurisdictions: ${jurisdictionContext.possibleJurisdictions.join(', ')}
+- Mandatory suffix rules:
+${jurisdictionContext.mandatoryRules.map(rule => `  • ${rule}`).join('\n')}

+APPLICABLE ENTITY SUFFIXES BY JURISDICTION:
+${Object.entries(jurisdictionContext.applicableSuffixes.byJurisdiction)
+  .map(([jur, suffixes]) => `- ${jur.toUpperCase()}: ${suffixes.slice(0, 10).join(', ')}`)
+  .join('\n')}

+IMPORTANT:
+- Entity suffixes are MANDATORY in most jurisdictions
+- Verify each entity has appropriate suffix for its jurisdiction
+- Some entities (nonprofits, universities) may be exempt
+- Cross-jurisdiction structures are common (e.g., US parent with German subsidiary)` : '';

+    return basePrompt + jurisdictionRules + `

 Your task:
 1. Identify ALL distinct legal entities mentioned (operator, holding company, subsidiaries)
-2. Extract exact legal names with proper suffixes (Inc., Ltd., GmbH, S.A., N.V., etc.)
+2. Extract exact legal names with proper suffixes${jurisdictionContext ? ' matching the jurisdiction' : ''}
+3. Validate suffix correctness based on jurisdiction rules
-3. Collect specific evidence for each entity claim
+4. Collect specific evidence for each entity claim
-4. Determine entity relationships (operator vs holding vs subsidiary)
+5. Determine entity relationships (operator vs holding vs subsidiary)
-5. Note geographic markers and jurisdictions
+6. Note geographic markers and jurisdictions
+7. Flag any entities that appear to be missing required suffixes

 Look for entities in:
 - Copyright notices (often contain legal operator names)